Corazon Aquino: Administration and cabinet

-Post-presidency
+Post-presidency (1992–2009)

 Domestic

 During Aquino's retirement and stay as a private citizen, she remained active in the Philippine political scene.
 Aquino would voice her dissent to government actions and policies that she deemed threats to the democratic foundations of the country.

 In 1997, Aquino, together with Cardinal Jaime Sin, led a rally opposing President Fidel Ramos' attempt to extend his term through his proposal to amend the 1987 Constitution's restriction on presidential term limits.
 Ramos' proposed charter change would fail, leaving term limits and the presidential system in place.

-During the 1998 Philippine presidential election, Aquino endorsed the candidacy of former police general and Manila Mayor Alfredo Lim from the Liberal Party for president.
+During the 1998 Philippine presidential election, Aquino endorsed the candidacy of former police general and Manila Mayor Alfredo Lim who is the Liberal nominee for president.
 Lim would lose to Vice President Joseph Estrada, who won by a landslide.
 In 1999, Aquino and Cardinal Jaime Sin again worked together to oppose a second plan to amend the Constitution to remove term limits, this time under President Estrada.
 President Estrada stated that his plan to amend the Constitution was intended to lift provisions that 'restrict' economic activities and investments, and Estrada denied that it was an attempt to extend his stay in office.
 Estrada's proposed charter change would also fail.